Search UM's collections by using the online library catalog.

-You can enhance your searches in library catalogs or databases by using subject terms that describe materials by format.
-For example, if you enter your topic as a keyword (i.e., in the “all fields” field) in the advanced search, you can also add subject terms that will specify a type of material related to that topic.
+You can strengthen your searches by using the filter options to describe what you're looking for.
+For example, if you enter your research topic as a keyword, you can also add subject terms that will specify the type of source material you want.

 Be sure to capitalize the word AND in order to search for both word or phrase choices.
 You can also add date ranges (e.g., 19th century) and geographic regions (Africa) as subject terms to focus in on the time period or area you are researching.
 Most catalog and databases have an Advanced Search page to help you.